 In the past 3 to 4 years, what experience(s) have you had (inside or outside of the classroom) related to your selected first-choice major or academic interest?* (max 150)

 Ever since I got my iPad in the 8th grade, I’ve had my heart set on pursuing a career in graphic design.
-During the pandemic, I interned in a local startup: SKITCHEN, where I was given the opportunity to design their packaging.
-In more detail, I got to experience the whole design process from planning and producing my designs to having them be printed out and displayed on the shelves of one of the biggest premium grocery stores in Indonesia.
+During the pandemic, I interned at a local [brief description] startup, SKITCHEN, where I was given the opportunity to design their product packaging.
+Consequently, I got to experience the end-to-end design process, from planning and producing my designs to having them printed out and displayed on the shelves of one of the biggest premium grocery stores in Indonesia.

 Following the internship, I launched my own project: ALLINCUBATOR.
-Through ALLINCUBATOR, I aimed to help students start their own personal projects by creating and designing their publication materials on a common platform, thus, allowing students to support each others’ projects.
-Upon my project's success, ALLINCUBATOR got adopted by a local education start-up: ALL-IN EDUSPACE, allowing the project to rapidly gain more exposure while I still had involvement in day-to-day operations.
+Through ALLINCUBATOR, I aimed to help students start their own personal projects by creating and designing their publication materials on a common platform, thus allowing students to support each other’s projects.
+Upon my project's success, ALLINCUBATOR got adopted by a local education start-up, allowing the project to rapidly gain more exposure while I still had involvement in day-to-day operations.

 __________________________